dubems/antaeus/README.md

 I provided a **dummy implementation** of the distributed scheduler lock (`LockProvider`) because I couldn't find a library to do this. i:e Something like [Shedlock](https://github.com/lukas-krecan/ShedLock) for Spring, and I didn't want to expand the scope of the challenge.
-I would implement it if I had more time
+I would implement it if I had more time.

 #### Testing
 I have provided unit and Integration test for the submission.
 The Integration test starts up docker container using